 I've never gotten into canning—I don't grow my own produce, I'm worried about botulism, and, most of all, I'm lazy and bad with delayed gratification.
 Quick pickles don't have the long lifespans of canned foods, but they can be just as tasty.
 As the name implies, they're also fast—some can be ready in as little as 10 or 15 minutes, while others might make you wait for a day or two.
 Relatively sturdy vegetables are best for pickling; cucumbers are an obvious choice, as are daikon radish and carrots, but we also like more unusual pickles like asparagus with tarragon and shallot and rhubarb with lemongrass and ginger.
 If you're ready to try your hand at quick pickling, we've got 12 recipes to get you started.
+If, however, you'd like to know more about lengthier pickling processes, we've got you covered, and we've even got some lacto-fermented dill cucumber and refrigerator pickle recipes for you, too.

 Quick and Easy Dill Pickle Chips for Hamburgers and Sandwiches